 Final Thoughts

-So, without a doubt, South America is one of the most spectacular continents in the world.
-It’s full of diverse scenery and has been said many times to be an explorer’s paradise.
+South America is undoubtedly one of the most spectacular continents in the world.
+Its diverse scenery has often been considered an explorer’s paradise.

 I can’t wait for my next trip down south.
-I hope you enjoyed my Top 10 list of the best things to see in South America!
+I hope you enjoyed my Top 10 list of South America’s best things to see!

 Do you agree with my South American top ten list?